-Diesel & alternative engines
+Diesel and alternative engines

 Around 56% of European railway lines are electrified, and 81–82% of traffic runs on electric traction.
-Diesel traction covers most of the remainder: regional passenger services on non-electrified secondary lines, shunting operations at yards and terminals, engineering and maintenance trains, and freight on lines without overhead infrastructure.
+Diesel covers most of the remainder: regional passenger services on non-electrified secondary lines, shunting at yards and terminals, engineering and maintenance trains, and freight on lines without overhead infrastructure.

-In countries including Romania, Lithuania, Latvia, Estonia, Ireland, and parts of Poland and the Balkans, diesel remains the primary form of rail traction.
+In countries including Romania, Lithuania, Latvia, Estonia, Ireland and parts of Poland and the Balkans, diesel remains the primary form of rail traction.

-Diesel-electric transmission — standard in most modern diesel multiple units (DMUs) and high-power locomotives — uses the diesel engine to drive a generator, which supplies electric traction motors; this arrangement allows regenerative braking into on-board resistor banks but not back to the grid.
+Diesel-mechanical transmission uses a gearbox between engine and axle; diesel-hydraulic transmission, common in German DB Class 218 and similar locomotives, uses a torque converter.
+Diesel-electric transmission — standard in most modern diesel multiple units (DMUs) and high-power locomotives — has the engine drive a generator supplying electric traction motors, an arrangement that allows regenerative braking into onboard resistor banks but not back to the grid.

 Emission regulation